-It is advisable not to drink alcohol as it passes to breast milk.
-If you do have a drink it is recommended that your intake should not exceed 2 units per day e.g. 1 unit = 1⁄2 pint of beer / 1 small glass of wine.
+It is advisable not to drink alcohol as it passes into breast milk.
+If you do have a drink it is recommended that your intake should not exceed 2 units per day e.g. 1 unit = $\frac{1}{2}$ pint of beer / 1 small glass or wine.

-To reduce baby's exposure to alcohol avoid breastfeeding 2-3 hours after drinking.
-Peak levels in the milk appear in 30 - 90 minutes.
+To reduce baby's exposure to alcohol avoid breastfeeding 2 3 hours after drinking.
+Peak levels in the milk appear 30 - 90 minutes.
 It is not necessary to pump off breast milk to clear it of alcohol.
 As your blood levels fall, the level of alcohol in your breast milk will decrease.

-Chronic consumption of alcohol is more likely to cause narm than occasional social dinking.
+Chronic consumption of alconel is more likely to cause harm than occasional social dynking.

 Please Note!!!
-It is upsafe to fall asleep with your baby if you have been drinking, spioking or taking drugs.
+It is upsafe to fall asleep with your baby if you have been drinking stroking or taking drugs.

-Peanuts - Pregrancy/Breastfeeding
+Peanuts - Pregrance /Breastfeeding

-If mothers would file to eat peanuts or foods containing peanuts during pregnancy or whilst breastfeeding they can choose to do so as part of a healthy diet prespective of whether they have a family history of allergies. www.dh.gov.uk.
-Full text can be found on Food Standards Agency (FSA) website.
+If mothers would like to eat peanuts or foods containing peanuts during pregnancy or whilst breastfeeding they can choose to do so as part of a healthy diet, icrespective of whether they have a family history or allergies. www.dh.gov.uk.
+Full text can be record on Food Standards Agency (FSA) website.